 DOL Testing for Motorcycle/Trike/Sidecar Endorsement

-NEW – No appointment necessary for Knowledge testing at the Totem Lake facility only, Monday through Friday between 9am and 4pm (except major holidays).
+No appointments are necessary for knowledge testing.
+Knowledge testing is at the Totem Lake facility only, Monday through Friday between 9am and 4pm (except major holidays).
 Pre-registration is required for other locations and/or weekends.

 Students registered for a motorcycle safety class DO NOT register to take this DOL Testing.

 Students registered for a motorcycle safety class will be taking their motorcycle knowledge and skills test during their motorcycle safety class to qualify for their endorsement license waiver.
 Testers under the age of 18 years old are required to take a motorcycle safety class to get their motorcycle endorsements.
 These classes include testing:

 - Intermediate Rider Training

 - ScooterTraining (if part of the Basic Rider Course, Intermediate Rider Course, or Basic and Intermediate Scooter Only)

 What is needed to take the DOL testing

 For the skills test, riders will need to bring their own motorcycle and photo identification such as a driver’s license.
 The motorcycle must be a street legal motorcycle that is registered to ride on the road (has a current license plate).
 The following will be verified at the time of testing: